Merkoba/Meltdown/arguments.md

 ### system-suspend

 Stop updating the system these minutes after the last stream.
-0 disables it
+0 to disable

 Default: 1